 OK, so hot flashes.
 Your hormones trick your body into thinking you're overheated, and so you start sweating because that's what your body does so that you don't die from being too hot (or something - not a doctor).
 I found hot flashes hilarious for the first few months, but that didn't last.
 So I looked into how I could make them more tolerable.

 Night Sweats?
 No Problem

 You can buy PJs specifically designed for this, or you can go with something in a fabric that just happens to be moisture wicking - like bamboo, modal, or Ralmtex.
 Ralmtex is also made to regulate your body temperature.
 We have a few pieces in that are perfect for this.
-These pieces aren't strictly sleepwear, but they're comfortable enough to sleep in.
+They aren't strictly sleepwear, but they're comfortable enough to sleep in.
 The very first time I wore one of our Ralmtex Sleep Kaftans, I had a hot flash, but didn't feel icky at all.

 Moisture wicking sheets are also a thing.
 I haven't tried them, but I've heard good things.